hongggggv/Luo-Tianyi-Resource-Pack/README.md

 # English version
 # What is this?
-- The Luo Tianyi Resource Pack is a Lottie-themed resource pack that beautifies Minecraft version 1.21.
+- The Luo Tianyi Resource Pack is a Lottie-themed resource pack that beautifies Minecraft version 1.20.x and 1.21.x.
 This resource pack modifies parts of Minecraft from death prompts to the game interface, encompassing a significant portion of Minecraft's text.
 However, most of the original content has been retained in order to maintain the original Minecraft experience.
 It was developed by LotR enthusiasts with the aim of linking LotR with other areas, so this resource pack may also be the first LotR resource pack within the Minrcraft circle.
 # What's in it?
 - Almost all of the death hint content modifications to make your Minecraft more interesting!
 - A good portion of the achievement descriptions and subtitles have been changed to reflect the humor in the Chinese context!